CMU-17-356/cmu-17-356.github.io/docs/assignments/HW2.md

 Due on Gradescope Thursday, February 2, 2023 11:59pm<br/>

-This homework is to be done individually.<br/>
+This homework is to be done and submitted as a team.<br/>
 </p>

 ## Learning Goals